 The German Department is lively, forward-looking and focused on providing a full linguistic and cultural education for pupils taking German.
 We work hard to ensure lessons are challenging and enjoyable in order to engender in boys a true and long lasting enthusiasm for the subject.

-We currently have six German teachers in the Department, all first-class linguists who have worked and/or studied in Germany for an extended period of time.
+We currently have five German teachers in the Department, all first-class linguists who have worked and/or studied in Germany for an extended period of time.
 The development of good oral skills is a key tenet of the Modern Languages Department’s teaching philosophy, so German is spoken in class wherever possible.
 We also benefit from having a full-time German Assistant, a young native speaker, who assists the boys with oral practice and provides a direct and current link with Germany.

 The aims of the German Department: